Historical Global Development Divisions

 Look underneath the graph and record the key data for each country on your worksheet.

 Your teacher will give you a partner in the class.
-Decide who is going to research Switzerland and who is going to research South Sudan
+Decide who is going to research Switzerland and who is going to research Somalia

 You have two lessons and one homework to put together a short presentation to give to your partner via Teams.